 The goal of this lesson is to learn about the Japanese grammar particle で (de).
 It's a lot like the word "in", "at" or "by" in English.
 It can also mean "because".

 Arimasu and imasu are verbs we use to express existence of non-living things (arimasu) and living things (imasu).
 They are both similar to "there is".
 This grammar lesson will take a closer look at these verbs and find out what's going on!

-You have already studied interrogative words such as “nani” (なんい) and “dare” (だれ).
+You have already studied interrogative words such as "nani" (なんい) and "dare" (だれ).
 Next we will be creating brand new expressions simply by adding か (ka) or も (mo) to those same words.
-Using this simple modification, we can create new words similar to “something”, “someone”.
-There are many more as you will see in this lesson.
+Using this simple modification, we can create new words similar to "something", "someone".

 Now you will be able to add になる (ni naru) and にする (ni suru) to your grammar arsenal.
-They mean “becoming” and “deciding”.
-We will also learn about the difference between a transitive and intransitive verb!
+They mean "becoming" and "deciding".
+We will also learn about the difference between a transitive and intransitive verb.

 から (kara) is a grammatical conjunction that is similar to "because", "since" or "in order to".
 In this grammar lesson, we will take a closer look with a few examples.

 から (kara) is similar to "from". まで (made) is similar to "until", "(up) to", or "as far as".まで (made) and から (kara) are often used in the same sentence.
 Build your grammar up with these two very useful words.